dennislee22/dennislee22.github.io/docs/cdppvc/baseconfig.md

 ## Dependencies Check

-1. After the CDP Base has successfully been installed, the dependencies should be reflected in the each service's configurations as shown below.
-If not, please amend the configurations accordingly.
+1. After the CDP PvC Base cluster has successfully been installed, the dependencies should be reflected in the each service's configurations as shown below.
+Otherwise, please amend the configurations accordingly.

     ![](../../assets/images/cdpbase/hiveconfig.png)